Why HVAC Ducts Stay Damp

 Why won’t my HVAC ducts dry out?

 Ducts often stay damp because moisture continues to enter the system or drying conditions are insufficient.
-Common causes include condensation, high humidity, poor airflow, and structural issues that trap moisture.
+Common causes include condensation, high humidity, poor airflow, duct leaks, sagging flexible ductwork, wet insulation, and hidden moisture sources near duct runs.

 Is it normal for ducts to stay damp?